Jianghanxiao/taichi_dem/README.md

 ![](Demos/cube_911_particles_impact/cube_911_particles_impact.gif)

-### Cube with 18112 particles impact on a flat surface
+### Cubic bonded agglomerate with 18112 particles impact on a flat surface
 This demo is similar to the one above, with the only difference of particle number.
 This could be a good example of benchmark on large system simulation.